grafana/grafana/docs/sources/datasources/aws-cloudwatch/aws-authentication.md

 # AWS authentication

-Requests from a Grafana plugin to AWS is made on behalf of an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) or an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html).
-The IAM user or IAM role needs to have the permission policies needed in order to perform a certain api action.
-The policies needed are specific to each data source, so please refer to the specific data source documentation for details.
+Requests from a Grafana plugin to AWS are made by an IAM role or an IAM user.
+The IAM user or IAM role must have the associated permission and associated policies to perform certain API actions.
+Since these policies are specific to each data source, refer to the data source documentation for details.

 All requests to AWS api:s are done server side by the Grafana backend using the official AWS SDK.